strickie/yup-locale-da/README.md

-# German Translation of Yup Messages
+# Danish Translation of Yup Messages

-This repository contains a single JavaScript file which exports German versions for [Yup](https://github.com/jquense/yup) validation messages.
+This repository contains a single JavaScript file which exports Danish versions for [Yup](https://github.com/jquense/yup) validation messages.
 (Only mixed.notType hasn't been translated as it would need a helper method that is not publicly exported by Yup.)

 Another approach to localization of Yup messages would be to change the default messages to translation property keys and do the translation in the "UI part" of your app.
 See this [Yup issue discussion](https://github.com/jquense/yup/issues/71) for details.